 Basements can provide comfortable day-lit rooms, with natural ventilation and external access, as an extension to the living spaces above.
 They also provide the opportunity for more unique uses, such as gyms, music rooms and swimming pools.
 Alternatively, basements can simply provide practical space for games or hobby rooms, home offices parking or storage.

 The cost of a basement, and its viability for construction as part of any development, will be determined by a number of factors including, most significantly, land value.
 Previous examples have illustrated how the inclusion of a partial or full basement can increase the potential floor area of a single dwelling and density of whole development, thereby yielding higher returns.

 Basements benefit from the surrounding ground improving their energy efficiency.

 Building regulations require 30 minutes fire resistance for the structure, increasing to 60 minutes where the number of storeys is four or more.
 Concrete and masonry do not burn and are the most common basement construction solution.
 In addition to fire safety, means of escape is also a key design consideration for basements.

 A basement can be a key design solution for optimising development potential.

-Good acoustic attenuation is provided by the concrete walls surrounding basement rooms by the earth itself and the ground floor if it is built from concrete.
+Good acoustic attenuation is provided by concrete and masonry walls surrounding basement rooms, by the earth itself, and the ground floor if it is built from concrete.
 Basement spaces are therefore inherently well insulated for sound and ideal for locating noisy activities such as music practice, home cinemas or other loud equipment that could disturb neighbours or the rest of the house.